foxleigh81/letskillcapitalism.com/src/library/pages/mind-body-and-soul/2012-goals-how-did-i-do/index.md

 author: Alex Foxleigh
 title: "2012 Goals: How did I do?"
 date: "2013-01-02"
+excerpt: Last year I set myself a few life goals and whilst I didn't do too badly, I did not do anywhere near as well as I wanted to, this year I have some different goals and a continuation of some of the same ones.
+Let’s see how this year plays out.
 ---

-[Last year I set myself a few life goals](http://lxword.com/2012/01/2012-not-the-end-the-beginning/ "2012: Not the end, the beginning!") and whilst I didn't do too badly, I did not do anywhere near as well as I wanted to, this year I have some different goals and a continuation of some of the same ones.
+[Last year I set myself a few life goals](/mind-body-and-soul/2012-not-the-end-the-beginning/ "2012: Not the end, the beginning!") and whilst I didn't do too badly, I did not do anywhere near as well as I wanted to, this year I have some different goals and a continuation of some of the same ones.
 Let’s see how this year plays out.

 <!-- end -->